 Break point detection methods based on statistical measures also tend to rely on null hypothesis testing (i.e., that no dynamic shift occurred), thus they have low sensitivity in situations where statistical power is limited.
-Additionally, such methods provide no means for assessing the uncertainty in the existence and magnitude of break points [1,26].
+Additionally, such methods do not provide a means for assessing uncertainty in the existence and magnitude of break points [1,26].
 In a 2009 review, Andersen and colleagues note that if common break point methods were used on typical ecological time series with 20-40 time steps, only the most extreme transitions occurring near the midpoint of the time series would be deemed ‘significant’ [1].
 They concluded that break point analyses could be enhanced with respect to both sensitivity and parsimony by use of model selection procedures.
-Thus, to address these limitations in the ability to identify dynamic shifts in population processes, it is necessary to develop rigorous tools that allow users to accommodate non-linear population process and quantify uncertainties associated with the existence of potential break points.
+Thus, to address these limitations in the ability to identify dynamic shifts in population processes, it is necessary to develop rigorous tools that allow users to accommodate non-linear population models and quantify uncertainties associated with the existence of potential break points.

-In this paper, we develop a generalizable algorithm, the Dynamic Shift Detector (DSD), for identifying dynamic shifts within density-dependent populations using time series data.
+In this paper, we develop a generalizable algorithm, the Dynamic Shift Detector (DSD), to identify dynamic shifts in populations with density-dependent growth using time series data.
 The DSD algorithm uses an iterative approach, grounded in information theoretic (i.e. model selection).
 We illustrate the DSD using the Ricker model because of this model’s simplicity and high performance under a variety of realistic environmental scenarios.
 Density-dependent population models such as the Ricker provide a convenient, generalizable proxy for a variety of ecological processes because of their relatively simple parameterization and potential to explain complex dynamics [27].
-Although this deterministic approach to population modelling has largely fallen out of favor for more complex structures and stochastic elements [29–31], simple dynamic models remain useful, largely due to their easily interpretable and ecologically meaningful parameters [32].
-The techniques described in our paper can be readily adapted for other model structures, including more complicated processes such as seasonal periodicity or lag effects.
+Although deterministic approaches to population modelling have largely fallen out of favor for more complex structures and stochastic elements [29–31], simple dynamic models remain useful, largely due to their easily interpretable and ecologically meaningful parameters [32].
+The techniques described in our paper can be readily adapted to other model structures, including more complicated processes such as seasonal periodicity or lag effects.

 We describe the basic structure of our DSD algorithm and how it can be used to evaluate the presence, location, and magnitude of dynamic shifts in population parameters (i.e., break points in time series abundance data).
-We demonstrate the utility of our algorithm through a series of simulations and apply the algorithm to real-world case studies of two populations of economic and conservation concern.
+We demonstrate the utility of our algorithm through a series of simulations and apply the algorithm to empirical case studies of two populations of economic and conservation concern.
 First, we examine the invasion process of the multicolored Asian ladybeetle (Harmonia axyridis), a cosmopolitan invasive, in the two decades following its arrival in Midwestern US agricultural ecosystems.
 Then, we examine the declining eastern monarch butterfly (Danaus plexippus) population using census data collected on its overwintering grounds in Mexico over a similar two-decade period.
 In our ladybeetle case study, the DSD algorithm identified dynamic shifts associated with known variation in prey availability, with moderately high weight for a break coinciding with prey arrival and moderately low weight for a break coinciding with management actions aimed to control the prey.
 The results for the monarch population were more ambiguous, with greater uncertainty about the number and location of breaks in the time series.
 Several equivalently performing break point combinations had divergent weights for various break points, suggesting that multiple, super-imposed biological processes drive the dynamics of this population.

 Models